 Computed Tomographic (CT) Colonography

 Extracolonic abnormalities are common in CT colonography.
 Fifteen percent of patients in an Australian series of 100 patients, referred for colonography because of symptoms or family history, were found to have extracolonic findings, and 11% of the patients needed further medical workups for renal, splenic, uterine, liver, and gallbladder abnormalities.
 Other areas of extracolonic findings include the chest, ovary, and pancreas.
 In another study, 59% of 111 symptomatic patients referred for clinical colonoscopy in a Swedish hospital between June 1998 and September 1999 were found to have moderate or major extracolonic conditions on CT colonography.
-CT colonography was performed immediately prior to colonoscopy, and these findings required further evaluation.
-It is unstated to what extent the follow-up of these incidental findings benefited patients.
+CT colonography was performed immediately before colonoscopy, and these findings required further evaluation.
+The extent to which the follow-up of these incidental findings benefited patients is unknown.

 Sixty-nine percent of 681 asymptomatic patients in Minnesota had extracolonic findings, of which 10% were considered to be highly important by the investigators, requiring further medical workup.
 Suspected abnormalities involved kidney (34), chest (22), liver (8), ovary (6), renal or splenic arteries (4), retroperitoneum (3), and pancreas (1).